Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 ------------------

 Subversion has a client-server architecture.
-In other words, SYS\_PRODUCT\_NAME developers who want to interact with the Subversion repository of their project must have Subversion installed on their desktop machine, hereafter called client.
-The SYS\_PRODUCT\_NAME server permanently runs a Subversion server in the background to which Subversion clients talk to to act upon the Subversion repository.
+In other words,
+|SYSPRODUCTNAME| developers who want to interact with the Subversion
+repository of their project must have Subversion installed on their desktop machine, hereafter called client.
+The |SYSPRODUCTNAME| server permanently runs a Subversion server in the background to which Subversion clients talk to to act upon the Subversion repository.
 Subversion clients come in various flavors for all sorts of platforms